sinned8/cfd-simple-solvers-c/README.md

 and therefore the observed order is approximately:
 $p\approx0.88$

-Since the convection and time stepping component I used are 1st order accurate the observed order is reasonable close to the expected order.
+Since the convection and time stepping component I used are 1st order accurate the observed order is reasonably close to the expected order.

 ## Requirements